Saudi Women to run Baqalas

 A member of the Shoura Council in the Kingdom of Saudi Arabia has just demanded that Saudi women should be allowed to work in the small grocery stores or baqalas while being in compliance with the rules of Shariah.

 Another member of the Shoura Council had earlier on proposed to close down these shops in order to boost nationalization.
-Fahad Bin Jumaa had been quoted by a local newspaper as saying that several efforts are currently under way in order to employ women in all of the sectors in the Kingdom.
+Fahad Bin Jumaa had been quoted by a local newspaper as saying that several efforts are currently underway in order to employ women in all of the sectors in the Kingdom.

 Simultaneously he also added that a certified accountant should be allocated to each shop, even if there is only one employee in the shop, similar to how it is done in foreign countries.
-Furthermore, Zakat payment will be implemented and made compulsory.
+Furthermore, Zakat payment will be made obligatory.

-Another member of the Shoura Council had called for the complete closure of all small grocery shops, stating that it will significantly help in the efforts of Saudization as the large supermarkets will be then able to absorb more nationals as their business volume will significantly increase.
+Another member of the Shoura Council has called for the complete closure of all small grocery shops, stating that it will significantly help in the efforts of Saudization as the large supermarkets will be then able to absorb more nationals as their business volume will significantly increase.

 Saudi experts have also openly welcomed this new proposal by the member of the Shoura Council, stating that the closure of such Baqalas and smaller grocery stores will, without a doubt, boost the Saudization or Nationalization and will greatly help the economy of the Kingdom of Saudi Arabia.

 Source: Arab News